JGQH/Dev-Logga/README.md

 - [To-Do](#to-do)

 ## Introduction
-This project is a practice to create a "serverless" app connecting React JS to Firebase.
+This project is a practice to create a "serverless" app connecting React JS to Firebase, while also using Reaect Router to navigate through the pages.
 It's a website where the users can have their own dev profile, upload posts about the progress of their projects, and follow other the progress of other developers.

 ## Technologies
 - NodeJS v15.8.0